Encyclopaedia

 Water Quality: Requires stringent parameters derived from the Rio Negro: very soft water (GH below 5 preferable) and acidic (pH 5.5-7.2).
 The substrate must be kept aseptically clean.

-Aquarium Reproduction: Achieved by stimulating them with abundant live food and sudden temperature drops during water changes.
+Aquarium Breeding: Achieved by stimulating them with abundant live food and sudden temperature drops during water changes.
 They release large, highly adhesive eggs, attaching them to glass or decor in areas of highest current.

 Risks and Diseases: Extremely prone to contracting fungi and barbel necrosis if placed in tanks with colored gravel or sharp quartz.
 Suffers from nitrogenous compounds, which quickly cause septicemic red spots on the belly.